-- Because of long distances to neighbouring provinces and territories, there are no transmission lines to enable the trade of electricity between Nunavut and other jurisdictions.
+- As a result of long distances to neighbouring provinces and territories, there are no transmission lines to enable the trade of electricity between Nunavut and other jurisdictions.

-- The federal government is supporting a study on the feasibility of the proposed Kivalliq Hydro-Fibre Link Project.
+- The federal government is supporting studies on the feasibility of the proposed Kivalliq Hydro-Fibre Link Project.
 The project includes a transmission power line and broadband internet connection from northern Manitoba to communities in Nunavut.

 Energy Consumption and Greenhouse Gas (GHG) Emissions